Geovation/postcode-lookup-sqlite/README.md

 # Postcode lookup - SQLite and Spatialite

-This is a project to create a set of small SQLite databases that can support embedded postcode lookup capabilities, and provide postcode-associated geographies.
+This is a project to output a set of small SQLite databases to support embedded postcode lookup capabilities, and provide postcode-associated geographies.
 These are built with data from the ONS Postcode directory.
 They are small and portable SQLite/Spatialite databases that can be embedded into multiple code solutions.

 ## Database specification